How to move Windows 10 from your old hard drive to SSD

 What do you need?

-As mentioned before, for this project you will need your current hard drive (or spinning platters of rust), which you will migrate data from; your new solid-state drive which data will be migrated to; and a backup of all your data, as you can only clone the system files.
+As mentioned before, for this project you will need your current hard drive (or spinning platters of rust), which you will migrate data from; your new SSD which data will be migrated to; and a backup of all your data, as you can only clone the system files.

 You will also need a cloning tool.
 In this instance, we will use EaseUS Todo Backup Free.
 Mainly because it is free and also because it is easy enough for most people to use.
 Also, the tool is good at cloning data from a large disc to a much smaller disc